 How Does Kin Insurance Work?

 Kin Insurance is an insurance provider.
-It currently offers coverage options in California, Florida, Georgia, Alabama, and Texas.
+It currently offers coverage options in Alabama, California, Florida, Georgia, Louisiana, Mississippi, South Carolina, and Texas.

 Though the location may be limited, the home insurance coverage options by structure type are not.
 Customers can insure:

 Home insurance coverage options are broken into six categories.
 Most policies will cover most, if not all, of these categories.
 These include:

 Dwelling coverage for your home’s physical structure

 Other structures for your fence, shed, or detached garage